natewbrooks/positive-professionals/src/pages/index.md

         I enjoyed how Kim was able to weave Positive Intelligence principles into our weekly discussions.
 We covered the areas that my manager and I selected but the cherry on top was the PI.
-I believe that not only will I be better equipped to continue developing managerial skills but, thanks to the Grown Space program, I can apply what I learned to my current role as well.
+I believe that not only will I be better equipped to continue developing managerial skills but I can apply what I learned to my current role as well.
     - company: ' '
       name: ' '
       quote: >-